bathtime/bcachefs-rollback/README.md

 bcachefs subvolume snapshot -r / /.snapshots/initial
 ```

-Then restart your computer and choose the 'restore snapshot' option from the booting menu.
-Type the full word 'initial' (or whatever you've named the snapshot) into the prompt.
-The system should then take a snapshot of /.snapshots/initial and store it in /@root, which is your new main system.
-The program will then automatically boot you into /@root.
-This step should still create a read/write snapshot of /@root even if the 'initial' snapshot was read only.
+Then restart your computer and choose the 'create @root snapshot from /' option from the booting menu.
+This will use your root system '/' to create a subvolume called @root.
+It will for now on be where your main system will be located.
+Press ENTER to boot into @root.
+You can also boot into @root by simply allowing the the menu timeout.

 # Running the program: